 The wonderful thing about the Abaco Islands is the choice of things to do.
 Although most visitors come to the Bahamas to enjoy the weather, relaxing on a beach with a cool drink, there is more to this archipelago than resort hotels.
 With some of the best and most accessible sailing in the region, jumping on board your own boat rental in Marsh Harbour is a fantastic way to find your own slice of paradise.

 Things to do in the Abaco Islands

 After Nassau sailing and boating in Freeport, the Abaco Islands are one of the most popular stops for cruise ships in the Bahamas.
 The appeal of these beautiful islands is in the fact that there are no giant shopping malls and no amusement complexes.
 Instead, visitors get to experience the more authentic side of the Bahamaian lifestyle.

 The most popular things to do around these Islands for visitors include fishing, sailing on Abaco boat rentals and exploring the countless beaches and cays around the main island.
 The 90 mile long Great Abaco Island is home to quaint and sleepy colonial towns, golf courses and you’ll even find a colony of swimming pigs!

 Main town of Marsh Harbour is the third largest town in the Bahamas.
-Here you’ll be able to find your ideal Sailo boat rental, by choosing from a selection of catamarans, monohulls and motorboats; perfect for day trips, overnight trips and fishing adventures.
-For those experienced sailors, you’ll find a selection of bareboat rentals, allowing you the freedom to sail wherever you choose, whenever you want to.
-Or, if you prefer to let the crew take the helm, there are captained boats available to charter instead.
+Here you’ll be able to find your ideal charter, by choosing from a selection of Abaco sail boat rentals, catamarans and motor yachts; perfect for day trips, overnight trips and fishing adventures.
+For those experienced sailors, you’ll find a selection of charters without captain, allowing you the freedom to sail wherever you choose, whenever you want to.
+Or, if you prefer to let the crew take the helm, there are captained boats available as well.
 The joy of captained charters is that you’ll get the insider and local knowledge so you can really make the most of your visit this tropical paradise.